Use Case

 Why careful valuation matters in this situation

-What typically matters most in practice
+What typically matters most

 • Initial pricing orientation before sale discussions

-• Pragmatic second opinion with limited depth
+• Pragmatic second opinion with limited scope

-• Internal pre-decision before deeper analysis
+• Internal pre-decision before deeper examination

 How the work is usually structured